wayneIBM/vpc-on-classic/hello-world-vpc.md

 key="859b4e97-7540-4337-9c64-384792b85653"
 ```

-## Step 7: Select a profile and image for the virtual server instance.
+## Step 7: Select a profile and image for the virtual server instance
 {: #step-7-select-a-profile-and-image-for-the-virtual-server-instance}

 To list all available instance profiles, run the following command: